Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 ### End of Frame

 At the end of the frame, each client is iterated once to determine if its writers contain unsent messages.
-If `writer.Position != 2` (reserved batch header) for any client's writer, it's sent to the transport and then cleared for the next frame.
+It first iterates the `SendQueue` up to the queue size to see if any writers exist in it, and for each writer, if `writer.Position != 2` (reserved batch header), it's finalized (the first two bytes updated to contain the batch size) and also sent to the transport.
+The writer's `Dispose()` method is then called (unless it's the persistent writer at index 0, which is not disposed until the client disconnects), and once all writers have been sent, the queue size is reset to 0.

 ## Receiving Messages